Yaswanth20/learn-cantrill-io-labs/00-aws-simple-demos/aws-dynamodb-lambda-trigger/Readme.md

 We will be setting up a DynamoDB table full of cats that are waiting to be adopted.
 When the `adopted` field is updated to `true`, a Lambda will be triggered that will send an email to the adoption center telling them that “[cat abc] has been adopted!”

-# Video Guide

-A full video companion for this mini project is [available here](https://www.youtube.com/watch?v=WgqdkaTaC4M)

 # Instructions

 ## Stage 1 - Creating the DynamoDB table

-Head to the DynamoDB dashboard: [https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?#tables](https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?#tables)
+Head to the DynamoDB dashboard

 Click on Create table